There are many poison ivy remedies and poison oak cures.

 The purpose of this poison ivy remedy page is to tell you the ONE herb you really should know when it comes to poison oak remedies or poison ivy treatments.

-I will follow it up with a great product you can buy with this herb in case you do not have access to the plant AND a few extra poison ivy remedy ideas.
+I will follow it up with a few extra poison ivy remedy ideas.

 I spent my childhood COVERED with poison ivy!